 No one answer is available for which channel will offer every brand or business the best advertising opportunities.
 Several variables come into play when creating your marketing strategies, such as target audience, products, or services offered.

-For most small businesses, using a combination of online marketing networks is a must for success.
+For most small businesses, employing a combination of online marketing networks is crucial to success.
 As a business owner, you should test many online advertising platforms.
 Do this to find the ones that are the most beneficial (or profitable) for your small business.

 You might still be having trouble deciding the best online advertising platform for you.
 Consider the many options we’ve outlined in our article below:

 What you will learn:

 - What are the best online advertising channels for small business?

 - How can you start advertising on each of the best advertising channels?